i5hi/helpers/vault_101.md

 - Local Debian/Ubuntu setup

-If you are using Vagrant to test this setup, you will have to do the following to correctly forward ports to use the Vault UI on your host browser.
+If you are using Vagrant to test this setup, you must to do the following to correctly forward ports to use the Vault UI on your host browser.

 - use 0.0.0.0 instead of 127.0.0.1 in the vault.hcl file
 - use the Vagrantfile config provided below